 - The school has strong community support in all aspects of school life.
 School Council and Parents’ Club provide strong support and advice to the principal, teachers and students.

 - The school has a focus on teaching and learning which endeavours to provide a learning environment that is supportive of all students needs.

-- In 2017, there are six classes, specialist programs are offered in Visual Art, Performing Art, Physical Education and Library.
+- In 2018, there are seven classes, specialist programs are offered in Visual Art, Performing Art, Physical Education and Library.

 - We also have a Whole School Language program teaching students Chinese (Mandarin) language and culture.

-- In 2017 the major focus of the Annual Implementation Plan is on developing students as 21st Century Learners.
+- In 2018 the major focus of the Annual Implementation Plan is on developing students as 21st Century Learners.
 This includes a focus on James Nottingham’s work on ‘Challenging Learning’.
-We are also focusing on further developing and enhancing school structures around curriculum planning and documentation and coaching programs with staff.
+We are also focusing on further developing and enhancing our school Literacy program and coaching programs with staff.